benedekaibas/Final-Project-For-COMPSC-100/README.md

 # Match the Player With The Racket
 > Final Project for COMPSC - 100

-This is my repository that contains all the codes and details to my final project.
+My repository contains all the codes and details of my final project.

+## Idea

+My idea was to make a game that tests the knowledge of tennis enthusiasts.
+The point of the game is to match the player with his racket and get scores based on how well your matches were.
+This project is good for showing the learning outcomes of the class.